-Anuk Arudpragasam on G.
+Anuk Arudpragasam on John Berger's G.

 Anuk Arudpragasam, author of the 2021 Booker Prize-shortlisted A Passage North, on why he thinks John Berger’s 1972 Booker Prize-winning novel G. is ‘hugely impressive’.

+A Passage North was shortlisted for the Booker Prize in 2021.
 Anuk Arudpragasam's masterful novel is an attempt to come to terms with life in the wake of the devastation of Sri Lanka's 30-year civil war.